banner

 • We are mindful that PRI in Person 2024 is taking place on land that is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples.
 Land acknowledgments will feature across PRI in Person content and at the event itself.

-We acknowledge that PRI in Person 2024, hosted at the MTCC and ROM, is taking place on the ancestral lands of the Wendat, the Haudenosaunee Confederacy, and the Anishinaabek Nation, which includes the Mississaugas of the Credit First Nation, since time immemorial to today.
+We acknowledge that PRI in Person 2024, hosted at the MTCC and ROM, is taking place on the Treaty lands of the Mississaugas of the Credit First Nation and ancestral lands of the Wendat, the Haudenosaunee Confederacy, and the Anishinaabek Nations, since time immemorial to today.

 FAQs